Optimal Boundary Surface for Irreversible Investment with Stochastic Costs

 \markright{ \sc Optimal Boundary of an Irreversible Investment Problem}

 \makeatletter \@addtoreset{equation}{section} \theequation{\arabic{section}.\arabic{equation}} \makeatother

 {\textbf{Abstract.}} This paper examines a Markovian model for the optimal irreversible investment problem of a firm aiming at minimizing total expected costs of production.
 We model market uncertainty and the cost of investment per unit of production capacity as two independent one-dimensional regular diffusions, and we consider a general convex running cost function.
 The optimization problem is set as a three-dimensional degenerate singular stochastic control problem.

-We provide the optimal control as the solution of a Skorohod reflection problem at a suitable boundary surface.
+We provide the optimal control as the solution of a reflected diffusion at a suitable boundary surface.
 Such boundary arises from the analysis of a family of two-dimensional parameter-dependent optimal stopping problems and it is characterized in terms of the family of unique continuous solutions to parameter-dependent nonlinear integral equations of Fredholm type.

 {\textbf{Key words}}: irreversible investment, singular stochastic control, optimal stopping, free-boundary problems, nonlinear integral equations.

 {\textbf{MSC2010}}: 93E20, 60G40, 35R35, 91B70.

 {\textbf{JEL classification}}: C02, C73, E22, D92.